Waterford, Ontario

 Waterford is one of the Communities in Norfolk County, Ontario and had a population of 3,132 at the time of the 2016 Census.
+Waterford is going through a major construction boom with new housing subdivisions in both the north and south ends of town.
+Any open lots within established neighbourhoods are being filled in as well.
+A new apartment complex was proposed on the old grain silo land parcel next to Shadow Lake and Waterford heritage trail.

 Antiques from different historical eras can be purchased from downtown antique stores.
 Norfolk FS (formerly known as the Norfolk Co-Operative) also holds a major base of operations here, which provides chemicals and most agriculture-related goods in addition to animal feed for local farmers.
 The Townsend Farmers' Mutual Fire Insurance Company has its headquarters in Waterford where it was started by farmers in 1879.
 As a mutual insurance company, every one of its customers is also a member and owner.

 Close access to railway and air travel allows local travellers to maintain a low-cost "home base" in Waterford while having access to regional, national and international destinations.

 Summary

 Founded in 1794, this community was first established as a saw and grist mill community.
 Paul Averill would operate the first successful grist mill venture during the start of the 19th century.
 The earlier names of the settlement included: Sayles' Mills, Sovereign's Mills and Lodersvile, before finally becoming Waterford in 1826 when they opened their first post office.
 Waterford became the northernmost marketplace in Norfolk County; complementing Simcoe as its centre marketplace.
 The village would become incorporated in 1878 when its population reached 1100 people.